45 Rocket Engines

 Hybrid Systems

-Hybrid systems have a solid fuel and a gaseous or liquid oxidizer, or rarely, the reverse, as shown in the figure below.
-Experimentalists, amateur rocket builders, and small rocket companies favor hybrids because they can be relatively simple and inexpensive to construct.
-They can also be throttled and turned off and on again, unlike when a solid propellant is used.
+Hybrid systems use a solid fuel and a gaseous or liquid oxidizer, or rarely, the reverse, as shown in the figure below.
+Experimentalists, amateur rocket builders, and small rocket companies favor hybrids because they are relatively inexpensive and straightforward to construct.
+Unlike solid propellants, they can also be throttled and turned off and on again.

 It is often argued that hybrid systems are safer than solid propellants or liquid systems.
 However, this is only partially correct because the propellant used in the rocket still comprises the same fuel and oxidizer.
-Nevertheless, solid fuel by itself is more stable because it is not pre-mixed with an oxidizer, so it can be safely stored and has a longer shelf life.
-Typical oxidizers used in hybrid rockers are gaseous (compressed) oxygen (O), nitrous oxide (NO), and hydrogen peroxide HO.
+Nevertheless, solid fuel is more stable because it is not pre-mixed with an oxidizer, so it can be safely stored and has a longer shelf life.
+Typical oxidizers used in hybrid rockers are gaseous (compressed) oxygen (O), nitrous oxide (N

-Hybrid rocket motors, however, have not found many applications in commercial space applications because they have no performance advantage, i.e., they have relatively modest values in terms of thrust-producing efficiency, and designing for optimal performance is tentativa et error (i.e., trial and error).
+Hybrid rocket engines, however, have not found many applications in commercial space because they have no performance advantage, i.e., they have relatively modest values in terms of thrust-producing efficiency, and designing for optimal performance is tentative and error-prone (i.e., trial and error).
 A notable exception is SpaceShipOne, which by design uses HTPB and NO.

 Monopropellant Systems